quentinb69/go-forward-auth/README.md

+# GFA - go-forward-auth
 Lightweight GO server acting as a "forward-auth" middleware (in Traefik for instance).

-Inspired by https://github.com/sohamkamani/go-session-auth-example many thanks to him.
+Inspired by [sohamkamani's tuto](https://github.com/sohamkamani/go-session-auth-example) many thanks to him.

 Use at your own risk, not yet secured.
 Feel free to PR/Issue if you detect security issues :)

-Endpoints :
+## Endpoints :
 - / for html rendering and forward-auth url
   - return 401 and a "Login page" if no valid JWT and invalid credentials supplied
   - return 300 if no valid JWT and valid credentials supplied (means you logged-in succesfully)